 Andrew LaZella and Jill A. Warker Co-Directors

-Honors Students must take one Honors Keystone course, three tutorials, and three one-credit seminars; they must also complete a year-long, 6-credit project.
+University Honors Program students must take one Honors Keystone course, three tutorials, and three one-credit seminars; they must also complete a year-long, 6-credit project.
 The Honors Keystone course counts toward general education requirements.
-Honors tutorials can count toward major, minor, or cognate requirements.
+Honors tutorials can count toward major, minor, cognate, or concentration requirements.
 One of the tutorials must be in the student’s major and one must be outside of the major or in a student’s second major.
-Those who participate in three or more programs of excellence (e.g., Honors, SJLA, Magis, Business Honors, or Business Leadership Program) or who spend a full year abroad have the option of completing only two tutorials, one in the student’s major and one out of the major or in a second major.
+Those who participate in three or more programs of excellence (e.g., University Honors, SJLA, Magis, Business Honors, or Business Leadership Program) or who spend a full year abroad have the option of completing only two tutorials, one in the student’s major and one out of the major or in a second major.

 University Honors Program students may take between 12 and 21 credits at the flat rate.

 Applications are accepted every fall from those students who have at least 18 hours of college credit and who expect to graduate after three more years of work at the University.
 Applicants must have at least a 3.3 GPA; a minimum of a 3.5 GPA (cum laude) is required for graduation in the program.
 The number of spaces in the program is limited, and admission deliberations take into consideration the applicant’s college records, application, recommendations, and interviews.
 For further information contact Drs.
 Andrew LaZella and Jill Warker, Co-Directors of the University Honors Program.